Advice for Visitors to Canada

 In accordance with the type of visit planned (i.e. vacation,

-business, or studies) various documents are to be included with a visa
+business, or studies), various documents need to be included with a visa

 application form.
-Should the Embassy decide that further documentation
+Should the Canadian Consulate General of the Russian Federation decide that further documentation

 is necessary to assess your application, they will contact you.

-For instance, if you are a Russian visiting Canada as a tourist, or visiting
+For instance, if you are a Russian visiting Canada simply as a tourist, or visiting

-friends and/or family, you will need the following documents:
+friends and/or family, you will need to provide the following documents:

 - An invitation letter from your host living in Canada